angelotadres/px-engine/README.md

 # PX-Engine

 ## Overview
-PX-Engine is a lightweight C++20 engine designed for **direct pixel manipulation**.
+PX-Engine is a lightweight C++ 20 engine designed for **direct pixel manipulation**.
 It provides a minimalistic API, enabling developers to create pixel-based applications without dealing with low-level graphics complexities.

 > **Note:** This project is in **active development**, and the API may change over time.
 Expect updates and improvements in future releases.